To apply to the DRSc program, you must:

 *The Admissions Committee will consider all application materials and carefully read each application thoroughly and relies on a wide range of indicators from your application to determine your fit and aptitude for success in the program.
 If you have any questions about your specific situation, please feel free to contact us.

 The Department’s Admissions Committee will reviews all applications at the same time, regardless of when it was received.
 Applications are accepted every two years starting in August of an odd year with a deadline of February 1 of an even year.
-For example the application for the 2018 cohort opened in August of 2017 and closed on February 1, 2018.
-For consideration, all application materials must be received by the February 1 deadline.
+The 2020 cohort application opened in August of 2019 and will close on February 1, 2022.
+Applications are no longer being accepted for the 2020 cohort.

 You may apply online through the USC Graduate Admissions website.
 You will find the “Doctor of Regulatory Science (DRSc)” program after selecting the “USC School of Pharmacy”.
 Please arrange to have transcripts and test scores sent to USC in time to meet the February 1st deadline.

 After an initial review by the admission committee, select applicants will participate in two interviews.
 One of the interviews is conducted by an alumni or student in the DRSc program and one interview will be conducted by a faculty member.
 Final admission decisions are typically made by the middle of May.

 Materials to be submitted